nnehring/testPythonUnite/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Thank you Lei for your help to find free host and your help with working example
-* Inspiration
+* Inspiration from Guillermo to put this on GitHub
-* etc
+* to all our helpfull staff